Jump to content

 Description:

 The Stellaris Portrait File Generator (SPFG) is a powerful yet lightweight Java program specifically designed to handle the portrait file code for the mod Vanilla Framework Continued (hence the existence of a hardcoded futa field).
 Vanilla Framework handles over 6000 portraits spread over dozens of species, so it is not feasible to update the portrait files (the files found under Stellaris/gfx/portraits/portraits that define the images associated with a species) of that mod manually.
 The design of this program is highly optimized to reduce the amount of work a human user must put into managing large amounts of portraits.
 While it will take some initial effort to create the species files used by the program, once finished you can update hundreds of species’ codes at once with a few clicks.
 It uses special files called “species files” to store data about a Stellaris species.
+It uses another kind of file, templates, to determine how the portrait files are coded.
+Templates are easily interchangeable so can use a custom template to create code for any mod, though only male/female/futa genders are currently supported.

 Requirements: